EliHood/mysequelizereact/README.md

 #### Update
 * Use of Session Store(so sessions can be saved, instead of clearing out when making code changes)

-##### Passport Github has been temporaliy removed until log in functionality is fixed.

 ## Make Sequelize Database & Migrate, then npm start